-Note 11: Operating Leases
+Note 10: Operating Leases

 The Organization entered into a 25 year lease in 2004 with the City for the Dennis and Judith Jones Education and Visitors Center.
 The lease contains two renewal options; one for an additional 15 years after the original lease term and an additional five years after the first renewal term.
 Rent for the premises will be \$1 per year and the Organization additionally must assume responsibility for all leasehold improvements, which is estimated at \$3,850,000 over the life of the lease.
 The Organization is to pay all executory costs, utilities and insurance.
+This lease agreement falls under ASC 958-605 and therefore has not been recognized on the statement of financial position as a right of use asset or lease liability.

-Note 12: Significant Estimates and Concentrations
+Note 11: Significant Estimates and Concentrations